sql-machine-learning/elasticdl/doc/parameter_server.md

 And for pserver, how can we adjust network bandwidth?
 One solution is to create or delete pserver nodes.
 Since each node has a network interface card, more pserver nodes means more network bandwidth.

+If we change pserver node number, following things need to changed:

+1. modify parameter sharding strategy
+2. transform old checkpoint to new one under new sharding strategy
+3. load changed checkpoint to pserver nodes
+4. reset grpc channels between pservers and workers
+5. reset parameters pull/gradients push logic in workers

 The second solution is to adjust network bandwidth of current pserver node.
 We can create many pserver nodes first, but set network bandwidth limit to certain medium value.
 If we want to increase/decrease network bandwith, we increase/decrease the network bandwidth limit.

 The second solution consumes the same memory, a little more CPU comparing to the first way, but avoids complex parameter sharding stragety under varying pserver nodes.
 The complex parameter sharding stragety usually raises the time complexity of each push/pull operation, which causes a remarkable loss on performance.

 ## Failover

-Failover has a close relationship with elastic scheduling.
-If we have to create or kill pserver and worker frequently, we have to take failover into consideration seriously.
+There are two scenarios of failover to be taken into consideration:

+- machines get breakdown
+- some pods are killed because of priority scheduling

-Since worker is stateless, we do not have to support failover for elastic scheduling worker.
+Since worker is stateless, we do not have to support failover for worker.

 And pserver is stateful, we will save checkpoint periodially to a distributed file system.
-If we apply the second way to schedule pserver, then checkpoint is enough to handle occasional machine breakdown.
-We do not need to create/kill pserver node frequently, but just increase/decrease the network bandwidth limit value.
+If we meets occasional machine breakdown, the only thing to do is to setup a new pserver pod, and load corresponding parameter shard from checkpoint.

+We should avoid changing pserver numbers, since it will bring lots of other work.
+If this assumption is valid, the second scenario would be skipped.

 ## Deployment